 One of a kind

-Each bag in our collections is one-of-a-kind handmade by highly skilled artisans from vintage huipils and traditional wool rugs.
+Each bag in our collections is one-of-a-kind handmade by highly skilled artisans from new and vintage huipils and traditional wool rugs.

 Huipils are the most common traditional garment worn by indigenous women from central Mexico to Central America, made with fabric woven on a backstrap loom and are heavily decorated with designs woven into the fabric, embroidery, ribbons, lace and more, taking months to weave.